-21. Judicial reviews
+22. Judicial reviews of preliminary decisions

-- 21.1 Without limiting a court of law's jurisdiction to review final decisions of the Commission, participating interested parties may challenge preliminary decisions or the Commission's procedures prior to the finalisation of an investigation in cases where it can be demonstrated that - (a) the Commission has acted contrary to the provisions of the Main Act or these regulations; - (b) the Commission's action or omission has resulted in serious prejudice to the complaining party; and - (c) such prejudice cannot be made undone by the Commission's future final decision. - 21.2 Participating interested parties must give the Commission at least 30 days' notice prior to filing any judicial review relating to preliminary or final determinations.
+Participating interested parties may challenge preliminary decisions or the Commission's procedures prior to the finalisation of an investigation in cases where it can be demonstrated that

+- (a) the Commission has acted contrary to the provisions of the Main Act or these regulations; - (b) the Commission's action or omission has resulted in serious prejudice to the complaining party; and - (c) such prejudice cannot be made undone by the Commission's future final decision.